lapinek/platform-scripting/README.AM.md

 > $ chmod +x ./tail.rb
 >``` -->

 Unfortunately, without filtering, the current log sources in Identity Cloud output overwhelming amount of data with only some of it providing meaningful feedback for debugging purposes.
-Hopefully, more specific log categories become supported in the near future so that no additional programming skills will be required for developing scripts against the identity cloud environment.
+Hopefully, more specific log categories will become supported in the near future so that no additional programming skills will be required for developing scripts against the identity cloud environment.

 In addition, the response from the Identity Cloud monitoring endpoint is often far from immediate.